 The popular story of Christmas is a beautiful story about the birth of our Lord and Savior – the Son of God – Jesus Christ.
 However, while it is a beautiful story, a good deal of it is just that – a story.
 There are a number of details in the story that deviate from the written record – the Bible.
 Here are some of those “details”:

 - Joseph was probably too poor to afford a donkey.
-The picture of Mary riding one on their journey from Nazareth to Bethlehem is not very likely.
+In that case, the picture of Mary riding one on their journey from Nazareth to Bethlehem is not very likely.

 - The donkey was probably put into the story to provide a way for a young woman in advanced pregnancy to make such a journey.
-However, we know that Mary’s pregnancy was at least three months along because of her stay with Elizabeth – she might not have been much further along than that.
+However, we know that Mary’s pregnancy was at least three months along because of her stay with Elizabeth.
+She might not have been much further along than that when they went to Bethlehem.
 Recall that it is likely that no one in Nazareth knew of the divine nature of her baby.
-So the young couple probably left there almost immediately after Mary returned from her stay with Elizabeth.
+So it is likely the young couple could have left there almost immediately after Mary returned from her stay with Elizabeth.

 - In the popular story Mary delivered the baby on the very day they arrived in Bethlehem.
 That’s not very likely.
 The Bible tells us only that ‘while they were there’ she gave birth.
 The young couple could have been in Bethlehem for as long as six months before the baby was born.

 - The Greek word ‘kataluma’ is often translated as ‘inn’.
+That is where the idea of the inn came in.
 Most scholars agree that a better translation would be ‘guest room’.
 Bethlehem was a very small town and unlikely to have an actual inn.
-Joseph had family in Bethlehem and they would probably have stayed with them.
+Joseph had family in Bethlehem and they would probably have, if possible, stayed with them.

 - It was not uncommon for houses of that day to have an inside area for livestock.
-Since the guest room was occupied, it may have been in an area like that where Joseph and Mary stayed.
+Since it appears the guest room was occupied, it may have been in a ‘livestock’ area like that where Joseph and Mary stayed.
 No animals are mentioned anywhere in the biblical account of Jesus’ birth, but we are told the baby was put in an animal’s feeding trough – a manger.
-It may have been common practice for poorer families to substitute a handy unused manger for a cradle.
+It has been suggested that it was not an unusual practice for poorer families to substitute a handy unused manger for a cradle.

 After the wise men left the king attempted to have the toddler Jesus killed.
 God had set the time and place for Jesus’ crucifixion before the world began.
 So Jesus’ birth and much of his life were ‘under the radar’ so such attempts on His life would not thwart His ultimate mission.
 The Apostle Paul makes note of this in 1 Corinthians 2:6-8 saying that “if they had understood, they would not have crucified Him.”